HowieWork/a-common-sense-guide-to-data-structure-and-algorithms/README.md

 6. How to Top-Down recursion: 1) imagine the function you're writing has already been implemented by someone else; 2) identify the subproblem of the problem; 3) see what happens when you call the function on the subproblem and go from there

 7. Factorial Time: O(N!)

+### Ch.12 Dynamic Programming

+1. Subproblem: when a problem is solved by solving smaller versions of the same problem.
+The smaller problem is called a subproblem.

+2. Overlapping Subproblem: subproblems overlapping, calling many of the same functions as each other.

+3. Dynamic Programming: process of optimizing recursive problems that have overlapping subproblems.

+4. Two techniques:
+   (1) momoization: reducing recursive calls by remembering previously computed functions;
+   (2) bottom-up: ditch recursion and use some other approach (like a loop) to solve the same problem.